Go to main menu Go to search Go to main content Go to footer

 It may also be advisable to consider wind energy development as part of a wider redevelopment, to couple it with other environmental benefits.

 For example, the Sliabh Bawn Wind Farm in Ireland was opened with recreational facilities for citizens, including walking routes and picnic areas, and the planting of native trees.
-The wind farm also created a community fund to reinvest into local projects.
+The wind farm also created a community fund to reinvest in local projects.
 The Klingenberg wind farm in Schleswig-Holstein (Germany) was accompanied by compensatory measures for rewetting peatland to reduce carbon emissions from the peat and restore biodiversity.

 Increasing awareness of wind energy performance